juju/docs/src/en/commands.md

    _-B, --no-browser-login  (= false)_

       Do not use web browser for authentication

    _-m, --model (= "")_

       Model to operate in.
 Accepts [<controller name>:]<model name>

    **Details:**

    Adds an existing subnet to Juju, making it available for use.
-Unlike "juju create-subnet", this command does not create a new subnet, so it is supported on a wider variety of clouds (where SDN features are not available, e.g. MAAS).
+Unlike "juju add-subnet", this command does not create a new subnet, so it is supported on a wider variety of clouds (where SDN features are not available, e.g. MAAS).
 The subnet will be associated with the given existing Juju network space.